-At University College Dublin a group of volunteers spend some time drinking to test the effects of alcohol on the ability to drive.
+At UCD a group of volunteers spend some time drinking to test the effects of alcohol on the ability to drive.

 Irish drinking culture comes under scrutiny in the second episode of 'Survey' a series which examines the attitudes of Irish people to some of the major influences in their lives.